First World War

 Carl Weiselberger, after 1939 (MG30-D191, R5702-0-9-E) (Mikan 103189)

 - Carl Weiselberger emigrated from Austria in 1939 to England.
 He was interned and deported to Canada and released in 1943.
 He became a journalist for the Ottawa Citizen.
 Fonds consists of short stories such as descriptions, accounts of activities, recreation, meals, and scenes of daily life in a camp.

 Oskar Demuth, 1948 (MG30-C199/ R1764-0-2-E) (Mikan 101888)

-Oskar Demuth immigrated in Canada in 1913.
+- Oskar Demuth immigrated to Canada in 1913.
 He worked as a businessman for the German community in Winnipeg until he was interned in September 1939.
 He was released in 1945, and resumed his commercial activities.
 Fonds consists of an autobiographical account describing the experience of camps.
 Microfilm M-7495.